 In other words, the procedure may be done to simply render the appearance of having some hair growth on the scalp through a diffused placement of the pigment.
 Alternatively, tricopigmentation may be performed in thinning areas to help produce the look of fuller density.
 This would be achieved by creating a greater concentration of pigment points.

-These two photographs illustrate the before (above) and after (below) results of tricopigmentation for a shaved effect.
+These three photographs illustrate the before (above) and after (below) results of tricopigmentation for a shaved effect.

 Scalp micropigmentation is a non-surgical solution for male and female patients of tattooing the scalp with tiny dots to replicate the natural appearance of the hair shaft or stubble.
 Using specialized microneedles, tiny deposits of pigment are placed in the dermis layer of the skin to give the appearance of shaven skin.